jmike/macos-dev-setup/install-macos-sierra.md

 1. Plug the USB key to your machine;
 2. Go to `System Settings > Startup Disk`;
-3. Select the USB disk, i.e. something along the lines of _Install macOS Sierra 10.10.1_, and hit _Restart_;
+3. Select the USB disk, i.e. something along the lines of _Install macOS Sierra 10.12_, and hit _Restart_;
 4. Follow the instructions on screen (be patient, this will take a couple of hours).

-##### Alternatively, you may do the following:
+##### Alternatively, you also may do the following:

-1. Turn on or restart your machine.
+1. Turn on or restart your machine;
-2. Immediatelly press and hold the _Option_ key.
+2. Immediatelly press and hold the _Option_ key;
-3. Select the USB disk, i.e. something along the lines of _Install macOS Sierra_, and hit _enter_;
+3. Select the USB disk, i.e. something along the lines of _Install macOS Sierra_, and hit _Enter_;
 4. Follow the instructions on screen (be patient, this will take a couple of hours).

 #### Format hard drive before Sierra installation

-While in the _Sierra_ installer environment you will be given the option to format your hard drive before installation.
+Having boot into the _macOS Sierra_ installation environment you are given the option to format your hard drive before installation.
 Do yourself a favour and choose _Mac OS Extended (Case-Sensitive, Journaled, Encrypted)_.

 - Why _Case-Sensitive_?
 Because _Unix_.
 - Why _Encrypted_?
 Because if you leave your data unencrypted and your machine gets stolen you are doomed.